brunoborges/jvm-ergonomics/README.md

 [![JVM Ergonomics Checker](https://github.com/brunoborges/jvm-ergonomics/workflows/JVM%20Ergonomics%20Checker/badge.svg)](https://github.com/brunoborges/jvm-ergonomics/actions/workflows/build.yml)

 This repository runs a script that checks the JVM Ergonomics selection of the Garbage Collector when up to 1791MB of memory is available to containers.
-The expected selection is `SerialGC`.
+Unless a specific build of OpenJDK has different settings/ergonomics, the expected selection for this test is `SerialGC` for memory up to 1791MB, and G1GC if more.

 This repo checks versions `11` and `17` of the following JDKs: